SynergystSource/Arduino-Serial-over-Ethernet/README.md

 I am working on making the stock firmware/code more friendly to conventional serial communication software.

 So far this is compatible with GtkTerm(more clients will be tested later..) with semi-stock settings.
+NOTICE: GtkTerm must have the 'CR-LF auto' option enabled for proper printing(still trying to fix this issue before the release of the Arduino-Serial-over-Ethernet-server section is released)!